Learn about Dagster's core concepts and how to use them in your data platform.

-Modes, alongside resources, enable you to separate the pipeline logic from its heavyweight external dependencies.
-This makes testing and develop data pipelines possible in various environments.
+Resources enable you to separate logic from external dependencies, making developing and testing possible in multiple environments.

-Dagster provides a configuration system that allows you to document, schematize, and error-check your configuration.
-This section demonstrates how configurations work with different Dagster entities.
+Additionally, Dagster provides a configuration system that allows you to document, schematize, and error-check your configuration.

-Dagster includes gradual, opt-in typing for the inputs and outputs of solids.
-This section explains how to define, use, and test types in Dagster.
+The Dagster Type system provides gradual, opt-in typing for the inputs and outputs of assets and ops.

 A rich, extensible logging system, Dagster's built-in logger tracks all execution events.
 Loggers can also be customized to fit your infrastructure.